 “James,” I started in a shaken voice.
 “We’re exactly where you are, only that it’s,” I held my breath for a moment before I spoke the word.
 “Different.”

 James shook his head and started to laugh nervously.
 “Yeah, sure you are, guys.”

 I didn’t say anything.
 Instead, I did the same thing James had done moments before.
 I used my camera to show him the entire area around me.

 As I did, I saw his face contort from disbelief, to shock and finally fear.

 “There’s no way.
 You guys are fucking with me!
-This is just,” he broke up for a moment, shaking his head again.
+This is just,” he broke off for a moment, shaking his head again.
 “You recorded this somehow!
 There’s just no way…”